DragonsNotIncluded/DragonsNotIncluded.github.io/content/posts/wrath-ep02-in-the-land-down-under.md

 ---
-title: "Episode 13: Riot in the Library"
+title: "Episode 02: In the Land Down Under"
-date: 2021-03-15
+date: 2020-12-07
-description: The party arrive at the ruined library, but are they prepared for what they find?
+# lastmod: 2022-06-07T15:40:33+01:00
+# nolastmod: true
+description: "The party explore the caverns under the city.
+Will they make it back to the surface or die trying?"
 author: Dungeon Master
 featured_image: "/img/dagon_temp_smallbi2bf.png"
 categories:
-  - Adventure- Wrath of the Righteous
+  - Wrath of the Righteous
   - Podcast
 tags:
-  - Character- Joe
-  - Character- Dungeon Master
+  - Dungeon Master - Stephen
+  - Scrutiny the Tiefling
+  - Eldern Ægis, Paladin of Ionidae
+  - Istra, 100% Human
-  - Todo
+  - Hans Brander
 draft: false
-disableTOC: true
+disableToC: false
 ---

-The party arrive at the ruined library, but are they prepared for what they find?

 Listen to the episode on PodBean:
-{{< podbean 9qipx-fdb3ca >}}
+{{< podbean r39um-f44a8e >}}

+The party explore the caverns under the city.
+Will they make it back to the surface or die trying?

 --------------------------
 ## Follow us on Social Media: